Quarantine has changed the way you learn foreign languages: how to use the situation

-“The boy has three green bikes and an egg,” a 12-year-old girl told her family in French at the beginning of her third week using a mobile application from Rosetta Stone, a language learning software giant.
+“The boy has three green bicycles and an egg,” the 12-year-old girl told her family in French early in her third week, using a mobile app from Rosetta Stone, the language learning software giant.

 Wilson is not required to learn French; he does not enter the school curriculum.
 But during quarantine, when there is a lot of free time, the girl decided to try something new.

-“I really like learning French, and for me it's not a routine,” she said.
+“I really enjoy learning French and it's not a routine for me,” she said.